 Be sure to check the specification of the sensor fully before buying it.
 Since the industry is not too well regulated, some manufacturers might only publicize a few pieces of information like resolution while completely avoiding mentioning other important data like accuracy and repeatability.
 Such details might only be available in the specification datasheet.
 And only by reading through them will you get a true picture as to whether a senor meets your requirements or not.

-Some engineers often make the mistake of inferring a component’s position by comparing it with another component’s position.
-This is bad practice and something that you should never do.
+Some engineers often make the mistake of inferring a component’s position by comparing it with another component’s position. that you should never do.
 The position of a component must always be noted by measuring it directly, not through inference.
 If you rely on inferred measurements too much, then the device’s performance can deteriorate, even putting its reliability to question.

 Position sensors can fail from time to time.
 And one of the major causes of such failure is failing to account for cables and connectors properly.
 Special attention should be given to ensure that the cables are not strained in any way, especially in an application that will experience vibration or shock for long periods of time.